vitalets/playwright-bdd/docs/writing-steps/scoped.md

 # Scoped step definitions

 By default, step definitions are global and [not bound to a particular feature](https://cucumber.io/docs/cucumber/step-definitions/?lang=javascript#scope).
-Although that is encouraged by Cucumber design, in big projects it can be tricky to keep steps unique for all possible domains.
+Although it follows Cucumber design, in large projects it can be tricky to keep steps unique for all possible domains.

 Playwright-BDD provides a way to scope step definition to a particular feature or scenario.
-It works similar to hooks - you can pass `tags` option to step definition, and it will be used only for features matching these tags:
+You can pass `tags` expression, narrowing the scope of the definition:

 ```js
 Given('a step', { tags: '@foo' }, async () => {
   // ...
 });
 ```

+This definition of `a step` will be used only for features/scenarios with `@foo` tag.
+It allows to have multiple definitions of the same step in a project.

 #### Example
 Imagine there are two features *game* and *video-player*, both having a step `I click the PLAY button`: